OpenTOPAS/OpenTOPAS-MeshGeom/README.md

 # Loading mesh geometries
 Currently only the .ele/.node/.material format of tetrahedral meshes is supported where the file formats of ICRP 145 are followed.
 ## MRCP Phantoms
 Phantoms need to be defined as geometry components in the parameter file (*Type="TsMRCP"*), and the directory where the files .node, .ele and .material provided by IRCP are located needs to be specified (see example "15F_SOBP_Liver.txt").
+The mesh phantom geometries can be downloaded from the [ICRP website](https://www.icrp.org/publication.asp?id=ICRP%20Publication%20145).
+## Omed Phantom
+Included in the `examples` folder is a coarse mesh geometry phantom named Omed (demo backwards).
+Visualization of the ICRP phantoms is extremely slow in the TOPAS GUI, and not recommended for checking geometry setups.
+Omed is oriented in the same direction as the ICRP 145 phantoms with a floating "R" for a right arm and "L" for left arm.
 ## Other Tetrahedral Meshes
 Can be defined using the specification of file paths for each file e.g.